executors/executors/wording_front_matter.md

 ### Receiver

-A `receiver` is simply a callback with a particular shape and semantics.
-Unlike a traditional callback with uses function-call syntax and a single signature that handles both success and error cases, a receiver has three separate channels for value, error, and “done” (aka cancelled).
+A `receiver` is simply a callback with a particular interface and semantics.
+Unlike a traditional callback which uses function-call syntax and a single signature that handles both success and error cases, a receiver has three separate channels for value, error, and “done” (aka cancelled).
 These are specified as customization points: `set_value`, `set_error`, and `set_done` in the